Len Barrie: Tampa Bay Lightning

 On June 18, 2008, the NHL Board of Governors approved the sale of the Tampa Bay Lightning to an investment group which included Barrie and movie producer Oren Koules.

 It was alleged that Barrie and Koules began to disagree on team management issues, that were believed to include NHL superstar Vincent Lecavalier being traded.
-This became such a problem that NHL Commissioner Gary Bettman had to intervene and have a meeting with the two owners.
+This became such a problem that NHL commissioner Gary Bettman intervened and had a meeting with the two owners.
 Both were given the opportunity to buy the other out.
 Neither exercised that option and the team was later sold to Jeff Vinik, a minority owner of the Boston Red Sox.

 Bear Mountain

-Barrie was a real estate & resort developer in the Victoria, British Columbia area.
+Barrie was a real estate resort developer in the Victoria, British Columbia, area.
 At one time he was the major partner in the Bear Mountain Resort development in Langford municipality.
 Bear Mountain includes the Bear Mountain Westin Hotel, golf course, and housing (single-family homes and condominiums).

-The development of Bear Mountain resort has been criticized for damaging sensitive ecosystems and historic native sites.
+The development of Bear Mountain Resort has been criticized for damaging sensitive ecosystems and historic native sites.

 In 2012, Barrie was the target of numerous legal actions and eventually parted from the Bear Mountain ownership group.
 At the same time, Barrie declared bankruptcy and had to give up his Langford home.
 Bear Mountain currently has a new management team after being under court protection from creditors.